Bbran4/dungeon-lord/README.md

   discounted (`discount_ratio`, currently 50%) and survives a reroll unchanged.
 * **Card packs:** unlimited purchases at a flat cost, unaffected by reroll or the per-slot limit.
-Each pack randomly rewards gold, a free room credit, or a passive; a roll that can't be granted (empty pool, or a maxed-out passive) refunds the pack's cost instead of wasting it.
+Each pack randomly rewards gold, a room card added to the hand, or a passive; a roll that can't be granted (empty pool, or a maxed-out passive) refunds the pack's cost instead of wasting it.

 See `ShopManager.gd`.